-Element Purpose 1 Total battery capacity The total battery capacity is stored in the app settings and stays always the same as long as the same battery type/capacity is used.
+Element Purpose 1 Total battery capacity The total battery capacity is stored in the app settings and stays always the same as long as the same battery is used.
 2 Charged battery capacity The charged battery capacity is the currently available battery capacity.
-While the battery is discharging this value decreases.
-At app start the value is taken from the total battery capacity but it can also be manually set at any time to reflect a partially charged battery.
-3 Reserve battery capacity The reserve battery capacity can be defined to calculate the overall useable capacity.
+While the battery is discharged this value is decreased.
+At app start the value is taken from the total battery capacity but it can also be manually be set at any time to reflect e.g. a partially charged battery.
+3 Reserve battery capacity The reserve battery capacity can be defined to calculated the overall useable capacity.
 Currently the system does not use this value.
 4 Cruise altitude The cruise altitude is the altitude during the cruise phase of the flight.
 This value is used to set the altitude target mark on the Navigation Display.
 This parameter can also be set on the RTE page.
 On the PERF page it is optional.
-5 Aircraft weight The aircraft weight is used for various performance calculations, however currently the system does not use this value.
+5 Aircraft weight The aircraft weight is foreseen for various performance calculations.
+Currently the system does not use this value.